ianchak/stati/docs-site/site/core-concepts/overview.md

 Stati is built with TypeScript from the ground up, providing:

-- Full type safety for configuration
+- Full type safety for configuration with `stati.config.ts`
-- IntelliSense in your editor
+- IntelliSense in your editor for all configuration options
-- Better debugging and error messages
-- Future-proof development experience
+- Built-in esbuild compilation for your client-side TypeScript code
+- Automatic bundle injection via `stati.assets.bundlePath` in templates
+- Development mode with source maps; production mode with minification and hashing

 ### Performance by Default